majestic53/dasm16/README.markdown

 ###Usage Example

-For the sake of this example, we will assume that we have an input file called __code.asm__.
-If we wish to compile this file into a binary called __out.bin__ with verbose output, we would use the command below:
+For the sake of this example, assume that we have an assembly file called __code.asm__.
+If we wish to compile this code into a binary file called __out.bin__ with verbose output, we would use the command below:

 ```